rern/rAudio-addons/guideline.md

 	- restore everything to pre-install state
 		- restore files modified by [provided edit commands](#provided-edit-commands) with `restorefile FILE1 FILE2 ...`
 	- no need for non-install type
-	- file path:
-		- for install with `master.zip`
-			- must be at `/usr/local/bin/`
-		- for install with individual downloads
-			- must be the same as `install.sh` to use `getuninstall` function
-			- destination must be `/usr/local/bin/`

 - update:
 	- will be done by uninstall > install